SirMekus/mmuo/Readme.md

 # Mmuo

-Mmuo is a Javascript library for making AJAX requests, alternative to native browser `alert()` function, image/file upload and many other 'utility' features that will/can be added at interval basis (or in the future) - This is why it is called **Mmuo** (spirit in Igbo language) because you won't see it coming.
+Mmuo is a Javascript library for making AJAX requests, alternative to native browser `alert()` function, image/file upload and many other 'utility' features that will/can be added at interval basis (or in the future) - This is why it is called **Mmuo** (the Igbo Language name of "spirit" in English language) because you won't see it coming.

+Especially for AJAX requests, you don't have to create AJAX scripts/files for different/specific pages anymore.
+This single package can take care of any AJAX request for you (as well as the following listed below).
 The package does the following at the moment (but can always be extended to include more features in the future):

 - Image Preview/Upload
 - Replacement of native browser's `alert()` function
 - Performing AJAX **GET** requests
 - Performing AJAX **POST** requests
 - Exposes some AJAX loading indicator functions which you can use for your project
+- Lazy-load Image(s)

 ## Installation